-Raft-ups are great fun and an opportunity to get to know more fellow PSC members better, crew on large sailing yachts, and explore the Bay with experienced PSC skippers.
+Raft-ups are great fun, and an opportunity to get to know fellow PSC members better, crew on large sailing yachts, and explore the Bay with experienced PSC skippers.

 How Much Does it Cost?

 The cost of a raft up varies in price primarily based on the boat the Club charters.
-Please see the the previous page for the cost for the either the Memorial Day Raft Up (MRDU) and the Labor Day Raft Up (LDRU) for the sail prices.
-Please note that the price listed account only for the cost for chartering the boat.
-Each crew shares the cost of common expenses for the weekend, such as provisions, fuel, pump outs, marina fees, and the cost for your Sunday evening meal.
+Please see the event page for the cost for the Memorial Day Raft Up (MRDU) or the Labor Day Raft Up (LDRU).

 May I Use Frequent Volunteer Sea Mile Coupons?

 Yes!
-Members who have accrued Frequent Volunteer Sea Miles by volunteering at PSC event, such as River Boat Maintenance day can use up to two FVSM coupons ($50) to offset their cost.
+Members who have accrued Frequent Volunteer Sea Miles by volunteering at PSC events can use up to two FVSM coupons to offset their cost.

 What Should I Bring on a Raft-up?

-While you will need to tailor what you bring on a raft-up based upon the weather conditions and where the boat might tie up on Sunday, a general list of items that you could bring are listed at Seabag Inventory can be found at the tab on the right.
+While you will need to tailor what you bring on a raft-up based upon the weather conditions and where the boat might tie up on Sunday, a general list of items is listed in the Seabag Inventory.

 Have any information for Raft-Up Coordinators?

-The Raft-Up Coordinator should review the Raft Up Coordinator's Checklist and PSC Raft Up Guidelines (found at the Tab to the right) that contains useful information on planning and executing a raft-up.
+The Raft-Up Coordinator should review the Raft Up Coordinator's Checklist and the PSC Raft Up Guidelines.
+Both contain useful information on planning and executing a raft-up.

 How About Boat Owners?

-PSC Members with their own boats are encouraged to join us at no charge beyond your marina slip fees and restaurant bills.
+PSC Members with their own boats are encouraged to join us at no charge.
 Please notify the Raft-Up Coordinator early so that marina and restaurant reservations can be made.
-Please provide your boat's name, LOA (incl. bow pulpits, swim platforms, etc), beam, draft, power requirements and cell phone number to allow a us to make marina reservations.

 I'm a Skipper, How Does the Raft-up Process Work?

-If you are the Skipper of Record (SOR), please review the details on how to enter and depart a raft which is provided at PSC Raft Up Guidelines!
-Additionally, SORs please use the PSC Joint Venture Agreement.
-Pease click on the tab on the right for these forms
+If you are the Skipper of Record (SOR), please review the details on how to enter and depart a raft which is provided in the PSC Raft Up Guidelines!
+Please use the PSC Joint Venture Agreement for your crew, as you would in a regular bay sail.

 Where have PSC Rafted Up in the past?